UsNa000000/DesktopSelector/README.md

 Open a Pull Request.

 **License**
 Distributed under the MIT License.
 See LICENSE for more information.
-(Create a LICENSE file in your root directory).

-Copyright © 2025 Gamocracy.
-All rights reserved.